pydantic/pydantic/docs/blog/pydantic-v2.md

 An updated and complete version of this table will be included in the docs for V2.

 !!!note
-    Some type conversion shown here are a significant departure from existing behavior, we may have to provide a config flag for backwards compatibility for a few of them, however pydantic V2 cannot be entirely backward compatible, see [pydantic-core#152](https://github.com/samuelcolvin/pydantic-core/issues/152).
+    Some type conversion shown here is a significant departure from existing behavior, we may have to provide a config flag for backwards compatibility for a few of them, however pydantic V2 cannot be entirely backward compatible, see [pydantic-core#152](https://github.com/samuelcolvin/pydantic-core/issues/152).